Wrong-Patient Surgery Lawyer in Washington, D.C.

 - Wrong type of surgery

-- Surgical error leading to patient harm (such as severe bleeding, infection, paralysis or brain damage).
+- Surgical mistakes leading to patient harm (such as severe bleeding, infection, paralysis or brain damage).

-If you believe that you or a loved one has suffered harm as a result of a surgical mistake, do not wait a moment longer to call an attorney and receive a professional opinion.
+If you believe that you or a loved one has suffered harm as a result of a mistake by a surgeon do not wait a moment longer to call an attorney and receive a professional opinion.
 At The Law Offices of Michael M. Wilson MD, JD & Associates, our Washington, D.C. medical malpractice lawyers are passionate about helping people like you.
 We have the medical and legal knowledge and experience that it takes to carefully evaluate cases.

 How Our Wrong-Patient Lawyers in Washington, D.C.
 Can Help You